Canva Review: Is It The Best Design Tool for Non-Designers?

 One last option is to share your new image with others for feedback or to hand off the project.
 Just hit “Share” and you can send an invite to new collaborators via email.
 If you already have team members added to your account, then you can just type in their name(s) and share the image with them directly.

-Like with Google Docs, you can also just copy a shareable link and set the image’s access to “view” or “edit.”
-This allows you to share your creation via email, text, Slack, Skype, or whatever communication tool the kids are using these days.Try Canva for free today!
+Like with Google Docs, you can also just copy a shareable link and set the image's access to “view” or “edit.”
+This allows you to share your creation via email, text, Slack, Skype, or whatever communication tool the kids are using these days (but we also put together a quick and easy guide for how to save an image from Google docs if you prefer).Try Canva for free today!

 Step 3: Manage Your Files